8 Healthy Foods You Must Eat Daily

 To begin, here are 8 healthy foods you should eat every day to boost your overall well-being:

-Blueberries are packed with antioxidants crucial for preventing life-threatening diseases such as cancer, diabetes,and even cognitive issues linked to aging.
+Blueberries are packed with antioxidants crucial for preventing life-threatening diseases such as cancer, diabetes,and even cognitive issues linked to aging, and seem to be right up there in quality similar to hemp oil.
 Research also proves that blueberries are also high in fiber and vitamins A and C and can even be valuable when it comes to preventing cardiovascular problems.
 To get healthier, aim for a cup of fresh blueberries every day.
 If you like smoothies, then blueberry smoothie is just perfect to start your day.

 Spinach is one of those dark and leafy greens that produce wonder in terms of its health benefits.
 Noted for its plant-based omega-3 fatty acids and folate, it can help lessen the risk of heart disease, stroke, and osteoporosis.
 Besides, folate also boosts blood flow to the rear areas so it can help reduce the possibility of age-related sexual problems.
 Plus, spinach is also packed with lutein, which is a component that fights macular degeneration.
 So, go get yourself 1 cup fresh spinach or ½ cooked every day.

 Fermentation that takes place in yogurt generates hundreds of millions of probiotic organisms, which act as strengthening support to the good bacteria in the body.
 As such, your immune system is significantly fortified, helping in the prevention of cancer.
 Remember, not all yogurts are probiotic.
 So, you have to read the label and go for the one with the ‘live and active cultures’ label.
 Want to spice it up a bit?
 You can add some fresh blueberries and walnuts as toppings, too.